MichaelUray/muTimer/README.md

 ### delayOn() ###
 On delay only.\
 Same as delayOnOff(), but on delay only.\
-It works similar to the ton() function from the IEC-Timers which are well known in the PLC programming world.
+It works similar to the ton() function from the IEC-Timers which are well known in the PLC programming world, or like a regular time delay relay with on delay.
 ```cpp
 bool delayOn(bool input, uint32_t delayTimeSwitchOn);